 Right Click on it and select Update driver, In the next screen, click on “Browse my computer for driver software” and then click on “Let me pick from a list of device drivers on my computer”.
 After that, click on “High Definition Audio Device” and then click on “Next”.
 A warning will show up, just click on “Yes” here and the driver will be updated.

-Simply Restart windows to take effect the changes and check sound and audio issue solved.
+Simply Restart windows to take effect the changes and check sound and audio issues solved.

 Reinstall Audio driver